morristech/developer.sketchapp.com/_introduction/bundles.md

 #### Appcast URL

 A string specifying a URL to the appcast file.
 The appcast file contains information about updates to the plugin, like the versions of available updates and where the updates can be downloaded from.
-Sketch downloads this file to determine if there are plugin updates avaiable.
+Sketch downloads this file to determine if there are plugin updates available.

 #### Compatible Version